 If you’re just out of college or have a short credit history, I wouldn’t suggest getting started with this right now.
 Grab one card that doesn’t have an annual fee and use that as your primary card for a number of years.
 You’ll see your credit score skyrocket and then in a few years you can come back and start earning some rewards points!

-Travel hacking does take a small amount of organization, as you have to track what the minimum spending requirement is on your current card and make sure you reach that; you also need to keep track of your credit card and rewards program logins, due dates on your cards, etc. Pretty easy stuff generally, but it is still important.
+Travel rewards credit cards do take a small amount of organization, as you have to track what the minimum spending requirement is on your current card and make sure you reach that; you also need to keep track of your credit card and rewards program logins, due dates on your cards, etc. Pretty easy stuff generally, but it is still important.

-The most important trait for long-term success with travel hacking is flexibility which goes hand-in-hand with the ability to plan in advance.
+The most important trait for long-term success with travel rewards credit cards is flexibility which goes hand-in-hand with the ability to plan in advance.
 You have to understand that these are frequent flyer miles and there are limitations, so any bit of flexibility you can build into your strategy will help you significantly.